zephyrproject-rtos/infrastructure-status/README.md

 ## Incident Reports

-The issues labeled with the `incident` label are used to track the incidents displayed on the status web app.
+The issues labeled with the `incident` and `incident-activate` labels are used to track the incidents displayed on the status web app.

 ## Acknowledgement